 Use It!
 Be Happy!

 Whatever the reason is, that you don’t use your head, there is an easy fix.
 We make sure our head is always clean, odor free and useable and, as a result, our head is never a reason for discussion.
 We use it all the time as the boat builder intended, even when in a marina.

-For the last few decades, we have been using Method #1 with a Tankette and Bullet System.
+For the last few decades, we have been using Method #1 with a Tankette and Puck System.
 So simple.
 For more information on the Tankette, see Does Your Holding Tank Really Stink?